May 3-5, 2019

 Panelists: Eric Nuzum, Lindsay Cameron Wilson, Jason MacIssac, Veronica Simmonds

 Please note: You must register in advance and have a ticket to the event to pitch.
 Only those who are selected to pitch will be contacted.

 Convention Hall, Halifax Convention Centre, 1650 Argyle Street

 Join industry professionals from across North America, other fans, and creators for a day of panels, fireside chats, meet-ups, and keynote talks.
 You’ll learn everything from how to get started podcasting, to monetization, marketing, interview techniques and more.
 Whether you’re looking to get started, you’re just a fan, or you’ve been podcasting for years, come for a an entertaining inside look at the world of podcasting.

 As one of the original NPR Podcast team members, and a current producer and creator, Eric Nuzum knows a thing or two about the podcasting world.
-He’ll discuss the current state of the industry, how to connect to supporters, understand your audience, options for networking, and what all of it means to today’s podcasters.
+He’ll discuss the current state of the industry, how to connect with supporters, understand your audience, options for networking, and what all of it means to today’s podcasters.

 The Business of Podcasting

 This panel of industry professionals will go over monetization, sponsorship, and marketing for your podcast.

 Panelists: Tracy Kaplan (Patreon), Kimbery Hacuman (eOne), Jeff Lohnes (Talent Bureau) Moderator: Brian Stever

 The Art of the Narrative Podcast